robintrayler/collagen_demineralization/manuscript.md

 ## FTIR {#sec:methods_ftir}

+We collected infrared absorbance spectra from 4000 to 400 cm^-1^ for 32 scans at a resolution of 4 cm^-1^ from each aliquot to characterize changes to bulk chemistry, and in particular, the loss of phosphate and carbonate functional groups over time.
+We subtracted the background of each spectra by fitting a smoothed spline to several baseline points and smoothed each spectra slightly [@stuart2004] using a custom R script [@rcoreteam2021].
+Several indices have been proposed proposed to characterize the chemical-crystal properties of bone apatite and collagen (@tbl:indices).
+However most of these indices focus on characterizing the

 We collected FTIR absorbance spectra from an aliquot at each time step to characterize changes to bulk chemistry.
 We used Bruker Vertex 70 Far-Infrared FTIR housed in the Nuclear Magnetic Resonance Facility at the University of California, Merced.
 We collected infrared absorbance spectra from 4000 cm^-1^ to 400 cm^-1^ for 32 scans at a resolution of 1 cm^-1^.
 We subtracted the background of each spectra by fitting a smoothed spline to several baseline points using a custom R script [@rcoreteam2021], which is included in the supplementary material.
-Several indices have been proposed to characterize the crystal-chemical properties of bone apatite and collagen (@tbl:indices).
+A variety indices have been proposed to characterize the crystal-chemical properties of bone apatite and collagen (@tbl:indices). @sponheimer1999 used

 We the ratio of the amide 1  indices related to total carbonate and phosphate content as well as organic (collagen) content.